TobitSoftware/chayns-toolkit/website/docs/configuration/webpack.md

 ### Adding react-compiler

 Add the required devDependencies:
-`npm i react-compiler @rsbuild/plugin-babel babel-plugin-react-compiler -D`
+`npm i @rsbuild/plugin-babel babel-plugin-react-compiler eslint-plugin-react-compiler -D`

 When using react version prior to 19 also add: `npm i react-compiler-runtime -D`